fingerskier/manthra/README.md

 One shan't rely on the written word alone:
-If you read read as read instead read your to-do becomes done without doing.
+If you read read as read instead of read your to-do becomes done without doing.
   M.Currier